Marvenlee/cheviot-project/docs/build.md

 # Notes

+## Pseudo and File Permissions

 Pseudo is used so that commands can run as a "virtual" root user.
 Sqlite3 is used as a database of the generated files "virtual" permissions so that we can set most files as being owned by root and with appropriate permissions.

+## Bootloader and IFS

 The 'make image' command runs the tools/mk-kernel.img.sh script to create the kernel.img that is placed on the boot partition.
 This combines the bootloader and Initial File System (IFS) image which contains the required files to bootstrap the system.
 The required files includes the kernel, UART and other drivers.

+## Partition Sizes

+The setup-env.sh can be modified to increase the size of the partitions.
+Alter the values for the following 2 variables.

+  * BOOT\_PARTITION\_SIZE\_MB
+  * ROOT\_PARTITION\_SIZE\_MB

+Additional partitions could be created within the mk-sdcard-image.sh and mounting these in the /etc/startup.cfg script.